aws-samples/aws-amplify-team-task-tracking/LAB4.md

 Conclusion :
-Using Amplify I can now create a secured application using congnito.
-Using appsync that uses  GraphQL I can  make it easy for applications to get exactly the data they need.
-I also use  subscribe to new comments using subscription which is easy to consume.
+Using Amplify you can now create a secured application completely running in serverless technologies.
+Using appsync that uses  GraphQL you can  make it easy for web/mobile client to get the data they need via graphql query.
+You also learnt to use  subscription to listen for changes on data